 Fifty Years of Rambling

 In October 1965, The Beatles topped the charts with Yesterday.
 On NBC, I Dream of Jeannie had just started its first season.
 American ground troops were now fighting in Vietnam.
 In Adams, Mass., a group of creative and dedicated volunteers held the very first Greylock Ramble.
-The committee was called “Operation Wonderful Town” and was chaired by Bill Linscott, well known in Adams as both a businessman, but also as a champion Thunderbolt skier.
+The committee was called “Operation Wonderful Town” and was chaired by Bill Linscott, well known in Adams as a successful businessman, but also as a champion Thunderbolt skier.
 Their idea was to hold an annual hike to the summit of Mount Greylock during the peak of the foliage season in order to attract visitors to the town.

 Operation Wonderful Town’s idea is still working today.
-Since their time, there have only been two years when the Ramble was not held, making 2017 the 50th Greylock Ramble.
+Since their time, there have only been two years when the Greylock Ramble was not held, making 2017 the 50th Greylock Ramble.
 The latest volunteer group to organize the annual Ramble is ProAdams, which also believes in the scenic and recreational assets of their town.
 In 2012, ProAdams expanded the activities for Columbus Day weekend by adding RambleFest, a popular outdoor festival on the Sunday before the Ramble.

-This year’s activities start on the morning of Sunday, October 8 with the RambleFest Half Marathon & 8K on the Ashuwillticook Rail Trail from Berkshire Mall to the Adams Visitor Center.
+2017's activities start on the morning of Sunday, October 8 with the RambleFest Half Marathon & 8K on the Ashuwillticook Rail Trail from Berkshire Mall to the Adams Visitor Center.
 The races are conducted by the Berkshire Running Center.

 RambleFest starts at noon on October 8 at the Adams Visitor Center at 3 Hoosac Street.
 Admission is free for an afternoon full of live music, food, local craft beer, recreation and craft vendors and family fun.
 Music will be provided by Quarter Life Crisis and License to Groove.
 Kids’ activities are provided by the Adams Youth Center, including the popular pumpkin decorating.
 Henry the Juggler will be defying gravity.
 Craft beer from Bright Ideas of North Adams and Wandering Star of Pittsfield will be available.
 The Adams Historical Society will be giving historical tours of downtown Adams on a horse drawn trolley from Saratoga Horse and Carriage Company.
 “We’re really psyched about this year’s RambleFest,” said Andrea Berti, ProAdams’ events manager, “Thanks so much to our sponsors, Adams Community Bank, Adams Historical Society, ALADCO, Berkshire Gas and the Town of Adams, for all their support.”